dankelley/OceanAnalysis.jl/README.md

 # OceanAnalysis.jl

+FIXME: For online documentation, possibly see one of the following
+* https::dankelley.github.io/OceanAnalysis.jl/dev/
+* https::dankelley.github.io/OceanAnalysis.jl

+FIXME: when/if online documentation is set up, trim things from the present file.

 OceanAnalysis.jl is a Julia package designed to facilitate the analysis of oceanographic data.
 It is at an early stage of development by someone who is in the early stages of exploring Julia as a supplement to R. The intention is to